dreibh/planetlab-lxc-tests/system/AA-bonding.md

 ## testing upgrade (one node)

-testing a node upgrade; we start from a f21 myplc and upgrade the node to f22
+testing a node upgrade; we start from a f14 myplc and upgrade the node to f22

 ### Init

-    f21
+    f14
     bond22
     rung

 ### Upgrade the node

-    run nodedistro-f22 nodestate-upgrade
+    run nodedistro-f22 	upgrade
-    run reset-node wait-node

 ### Reinstall - back to square 1

-	run nodedistro-f21 nodestate-reinstall
-	run reset-node wait-node
+	run nodedistro-f14 reinstall

 ### Run bootmanager interactively during upgrade
 To deploy experimental bootmanager code: